Trịnh lords: The Trịnh–Nguyễn War

-In 1620, after the enthronement of another figurehead Lê emperor (Lê Thần Tông), the new Nguyễn leader, Nguyễn Phúc Nguyên, refused to send tax money to the court in Đông Đô to protest the dictatorship of the Trịnh lords.
+In 1620, after the enthronement of another figurehead Lê emperor (Lê Thần Tông), the new Nguyễn leader, Nguyễn Phúc Nguyên, refused to send tax money to the court in Đông Đô to protest the tyranny of the Trịnh lords.
 In 1623, Trịnh Tung died and was succeeded by oldest son Trịnh Tráng.
 After five years of increasingly hostile talks, fighting broke out between the Trịnh and the Nguyễn in 1627.
 While the Trịnh ruled over much more populous territory, the Nguyễn had several advantages.

 First, they initially were on the defensive and rarely launched operations into the north.
 Second, the Nguyễn were able to take advantage of their contacts with Europeans, specifically the Portuguese, to produce advanced cannons with the help of European engineers.
 Third, the geography favored them, as the flat land suitable for large, organized armies was narrow at the border between the Nguyễn lands and the Trinh territories – mountains reach nearly to the sea.
 After the first offensive was beaten off after four months, the Nguyễn built two massive, fortified lines that stretched a few miles from the sea to the hills.
 These walls were built north of Huế (between the Nhật Lệ River and the Sông Hương River).
 The walls were about 20 feet tall and seven miles long.
 The Nguyễn defended these lines against numerous Trịnh offensives that lasted (off and on) from 1631 till 1673, when Trịnh Tạc concluded a peace treaty with Nguyễn Phúc Tần, dividing Vietnam between the two families.
 This division continued for the next 100 years.